lambertq/lambertq.github.io/_posts/mariodungeon/2017-01-18-The-stress-of-design.markdown

 ## [](#header-2)Closing Thoughts

-So I named this post based on how stressful this process is, yet I've described how much stuff we have.
-That is my point, we have enough ideas to flood a city.
+So I named this post based on how stressful this process is, yet I've described a wonderfuly fun process thus far.
+While this process is extremely helpful its causing a problem.
+We just have so many ideas that its hard to narrow down and put together the good ones.
 Compacting each and every idea into a game has been challenging, especially trying to make sure that everything that we want in the game can interact with each other aspect in a reasonable way.
 We could throw together a hodge-podge game of everything that comes to mind, but that is both inefficient with time management during creation, and way out of scope to get a working product out by the end of the semester.
 This process of compiling all of our ideas is where my stress lies.
 We have a week from friday to have a rough draft of our design document.
 The clock is ticking and there is still a lot of work to do.
 Bring it on.